-Vietnam veteran Don Hayes (SP, 35rd SPS, Biên Hòa Air Base 1967-1968).
+Vietnam veteran Don Hayes (SP, 3rd SPS, Biên Hòa Air Base 1967-1968).
 My twin brother, Don, and the appreciation for our serving in Vietnam together, and remembering the battle of Bunker Hill-10, through the decades since then.
-Welcome Home, Don.
+It was a great journey, TOGETHER.